hemanzur/pySpikeSorter/README.md

 * pytables
 * optional: Klustakwik

-##Installation Instructions:

-The basic requirement is to have a python installation.
+To meet all the requirements is important to have a working python installation.

 In Debian based linux distributions i.e. **ubuntu** you can do: